junksamiad/utjfc_reg_agent/backend/REGISTRATION_ROUTINES.md

 ## **📋 Information Validation Flow (Universal - Both Age Groups Converge)**

-### **Routine 28: Information Validation**
+### **Routine 28: Information Validation & Payment Setup**

 **Task**: Your current task is to:
 1. Take their response about whether all the information is correct
-2. If they say No or want to make changes, ask what needs to be corrected and note we'll need to go back to update specific information
+2. If they say No or want to make changes, set `routine_number = 28`, ask what needs to be corrected and take the new or updated information
-3. If they confirm all information is correct, set `routine_number = 29` and explain that you now need a recent photo of {child_name} for their player registration card with requirements (clear, recent, head and shoulders, good lighting), then ask them to confirm they have a suitable photo ready
+3. If they confirm all information is correct, set `routine_number = 29` and explain that you now need to take a one-off annual signing-on fee of £45, and also setup a Direct Debit monthly subscription fee of £27.50.
+To do this you will first take some further details and then transfer them to the online GoCardless payment system which will allow them to connect to their online banking app to both make the one-off signing-on payment, and also authorise a Direct Debit mandate for the monthly payment.
+Advise that the monthly payments run from September this year through to (and including) May next year.
+If they are happy to proceed, ask what their preferred payment day is that they would like the monthly subscription payment to come out of their account on from September onwards.

 ---

-## **📸 Photo Handling Flow**
+## **💳 Payment Day Collection & GoCardless Link Generation**

-### **Routine 29: Photo Confirmation**
+### **Routine 29: Payment Day Collection & GoCardless Payment Link**

 **Task**: Your current task is to:
-1. Take confirmation that they have a photo ready for {child_name}
+1. Take their preferred payment day.
+This can be any day in the month, or the last day of each month
-2. If they don't have one ready, set `routine_number = 29` and ask them to prepare a suitable photo first
+2. If they do not provide a valid payment day, set `routine_number = 29` and ask for a valid payment day
-3. If they confirm they have a photo, set `routine_number = 30` and provide instructions for uploading {child_name}'s photo (explain they can email it or use upload feature if available), then confirm all registration information is complete
+3. If they do provide a valid payment day, call the function `create_signup_payment_link` which will create a GoCardless payment link
+4. Once you have the link, provide this link to the user and advise them as follows.
+Ask them to click the link which will allow them to make payment and setup their Direct Debit via the GoCardless website.
+Advise them that this will connect to their online banking and they MUST make and setup payment to be registered.
+If payment is not made and Direct Debit not setup they WILL NOT be registered.
+Once they have made payment, tell them to let you know all has been completed in the chat so you can verify payment has been completed and setup correctly.

+**🔧 Tool Calling**: This routine uses the `create_signup_payment_link` function to generate GoCardless payment links.

 ---